Kristófer Kristinsson

-Kristófer Ingi Kristinsson (born 7 April 1999) is an Icelandic professional footballer who plays as a forward for Eerste Divisie club VVV-Venlo.
+Kristófer Ingi Kristinsson (born 7 April 1999) is an Icelandic professional footballer who plays as a forward for Breiðablik.

 Club career

 Stjarnan

-A product of the Stjarnan youth academy, Kristófer grew to become an Icelandic youth international while playing for their youth teams.[1]
-He attracted the interest of Eredivisie club SC Heerenveen, trialling with the side in 2014.[2]
+A product of the Stjarnan youth academy, Kristófer grew to become an Icelandic youth international while playing for their youth teams.
+He attracted the interest of Eredivisie club SC Heerenveen, trialling with the side in 2014.
 At the age of 16, he made his debut as a substitute for Stjarnan's first team during a 3–2 away loss to Keflavík on 9 March 2016 in the Icelandic League Cup.

 Willem II

 On 12 July 2016, Kristófer signed a three-year contract with Eredivisie club Willem II, making his league debut on 25 February 2018 during a 1–0 home win over Roda JC Kerkrade, replacing Bartholomew Ogbeche in injury time.
 He scored his first goal for the club, as well as his first goal in professional football, on 15 September 2018 in a league match against Excelsior, completing Willem II's late comeback by scoring the 2–2 equalizer.